 Gavin Villareal is the Partner in Charge of the Austin office and the Austin office Litigation Department Chair.
 He represents clients in a wide variety of complex business-related disputes in state and federal trial and appellate courts, including in complex multidistrict litigation matters, as well as before the U.S. Securities and Exchange Commission and the Public Company Accounting Oversight Board (PCAOB).
-Recognized by Best Lawyers in America (2021), he has significant first-chair experience litigating claims alleging professional negligence, misappropriation of trade secrets, breach of fiduciary duty, and financial services fraud, as well as claims involving state and federal constitutional and preemption issues.
+Recognized by Best Lawyers in America for commercial litigation (2021-2023), he has significant first-chair experience litigating claims alleging professional negligence, misappropriation of trade secrets, breach of fiduciary duty, and financial services fraud, as well as claims involving state and federal constitutional and statutory issues.